 Other physiological effects include the possibility of a cross bite or under bite, the result of possible jaw misalignment.
 Plagiocephaly can also cause issues when it comes to properly fitting eyeglasses or head-wear, such as helmets or other safety equipment.

 We can assure you that plagiocephaly is not your fault.
 Whether met originally in the womb or during routine daily activity following birth, flattening of the soft, malleable nature of a baby’s head can be caused by gentle external forces.
-As a parent or caregiver, there are some simple at-home exercises you can practice to help prevent or correct flat spots, such as re-positioning techniques and supervising baby’s tummy-time.
+As a parent or caregiver, there are some simple at-home exercises you can practice to help prevent or correct flat spots.
+These include re-positioning techniques and supervising baby’s tummy-time.

 We can give you even more reassuring news, which is to tell you that babies typically respond well to treatment.
-We provide non-invasive physical therapy treatments and at-home exercises that you can start doing with your baby today and see results.
-As soon as you call us we can schedule an appointment for a free 15-minute screening.
-We can give you the facts on plagiocephaly, tell you why it is important to seek treatment early and provide specialized guidance on next step solutions in overcoming plagiocephaly.
+PT4Kids provides non-invasive physical therapy treatments along with at-home exercises that you can start doing with your baby today and see results.
+As soon as you call us, we can schedule an appointment for a free 15-minute screening.
+We can give you the facts on plagiocephaly, and tell you why it is important to seek treatment early.
+More importantly, we provide specialized guidance on next step solutions in overcoming plagiocephaly.